jwhittaker/chzbot/notes/rpi_setup.md

 ### Add Your User

-Removing the `pi` user will add some more security and remove the ssh warnings.
-First a replacement user must be created.
+Removing the `pi` user will add some more security and remove the ssh warnings you are seeing.
+A replacement user must be created first.

-Add your new user with `sudo` permissions.
 I will call my user on this system `mse`.

 If you hit enter through every prompt the fields are safely left empty.
 You will want a password to have ssh access.
+Also you want `sudo` privilege to be able to remove `pi` user.

 ```
 NEWUSER="mse"